Banner for Adult Basic Education

 • Workforce Preparation Skills

 Multiple levels of instruction are provided in mathematics, reading and language.
 It is understood that each student learns at his or her individual pace and there will be some students who successfully complete the program or attain their educational goals in fewer or more hours than what is recommended.
-Placement in a math, reading, and/or language course is based on results of the Tests of Adult Basic Education (TABE).
-(The Council on Occupational Education (COE) does not accredit avocational programs such as ESOL,ABE, GED Preparation, and other Adult Education programs.
+Placement in a math and/or reading course is based on the results of the Comprehensive Adult Student Assessment System (CASAS).
+(The Council on Occupational Education (COE) does not accredit avocational programs such as ESOL, ABE, GED Preparation, and other Adult Education programs.
 In addition, avocational programs do not qualify for Title IV financial aid assistance.)

 Adult Basic Education - Mathematics Courses